KitwareMedical/AtlasBuilder/docs/docs/API.md

     To produce a weighted function boxplot "populationvar", "stdev", and "center" must be specified.
 The "populationvar" given is a header in the population data (i.e. 'Age').
-The weight is calculated by a normal distribution over that variable with mean = "center" and standar deviation = "stdev".
+The weight is calculated by a normal distribution over that variable with mean = "center" and standard deviation = "stdev".
 The sum of all the weights will be 1.

     The weighted atlas can use either the proportional or indicator function and is specified by the proportional flag.